SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 .. image:: images/elementB.png
    :width: 30%

-An element may also hold information about its corresponding weight (cross-section times branching ratio times efficiency).
+An element may also hold information about its corresponding weight (cross-section times branching ratio times efficiency[*]_ ).
-The overall properties of an element is shown in the scheme below:
+The overall properties of an element are illustrated in the scheme below:

 .. _topscheme:

 .. image:: images/topSchemeB.png
    :width: 35%

+SModelS works under the inherent assumption that, for collider purposes, all the essential properties of a BSM model can be encapsulated by its elements.
+Such assumption is extremely helpful to cast the theoretical predictions of a specific BSM model in a model-independent framework, which can then be compared against the corresponding experimental limits.
+For instance, as shown in the :ref:`scheme above <elementscheme>`, only the masses of the BSM states are stored and other properties, such as their spins or other quantum numbers are ignored.

-Below we describe in detail each of these properties and how they are implemented in SModelS.
+Below we describe in more detail the element properties and their implementation in SModelS.

 * **Elements are described by the** `Element Class <../../../documentation/build/html/theory.html#theory.element.Element>`_